Cancer pain can usually be controlled. It’s rare to have cancer pain that can’t be lessened or changed.

-Importantly, taking pain medication in tablet or liquid form is as effective as other forms and can make it easier for women with secondary breast cancer to manage their medication at home.
+Importantly, taking pain medication in tablet or liquid form is as effective as other forms and can make it easier for women with metastatic breast cancer to manage their medication at home.

 Other medical treatments for cancer pain

-Other medical methods of pain relief used in secondary breast cancer may include radiotherapy or surgery.
+Other medical methods of pain relief used in metastatic breast cancer may include radiotherapy or surgery.